Sarah Worthington: Legal career

 On 10 March 2005, Worthington was Called to the Bar at Middle Temple, thereby becoming a barrister.
 She was President of The Society of Legal Scholars from 2008 to 2009.
 On 12 October 2010, she was made a Bencher of Middle Temple.
 She is an academic member of 3/4 South Square, a set of commercial barristers.
 She was made an honorary Queen's Counsel in 2010.

 Personal life

-In 1978, the then Sarah Monks married Peter Worthington.
+In 1978, Sarah Elizabeth Monks married Peter Worthington.
 Together they have four children: two sons and two daughters.

 Honours

 In 2009, Worthington was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.
 She is an overseas Fellow of the Australian Academy of the Law (FAAL).
 In February 2010, she was appointed Queen's Counsel (Honoris Causa) and thereby granted the post-nominal letters "QC (Hon)".
 She became a member of Academia Europaea in 2012.

 She was appointed Dame Commander of the Order of the British Empire (DBE) in the 2020 Birthday Honours for services to English private law.